juliana-gru/Jamming/README.md

 # Jamming

+### About it:
 Web app that allows users to search the Spotify library, create a custom playlist, then save it to their Spotify account.

-This project is part of Codecademy's course 'Create a front-end app with React' and was built originally with ReactJS using class components.
+This project is part of Codecademy's course 'Create a front-end app with React' and was originally created with ReactJS using class components.
-I've refactored the code to function components.
+I've refactored the code to function components using React Hooks.

 Deployed with Surge to: http://jammingwithspotify.surge.sh

-User stories:
+### User stories:
-- Lets you link your spotify account
+- Can link their spotify account (have to to gain access to the app's functionalities)
-- Search spotify api for tracks, artists or albuns
+- Can perform searches for tracks, artists, albuns and playlists
-- Lets you add and remove songs to a customized playlist
+- Can add and remove songs to a customized playlist
-- Lets you rename the playlist
+- Can rename the playlist
-- Lets you save your playlist
+- Can save the playlist to their spotify account.

-Additional features I've added:
+### Additional features I've added:
-- Play previews of songs (if available)
+- User can play previews of songs (if available)
-- Executes a search when pressing 'Enter' on the search bar
+- User can execute a search when pressing 'Enter' on the search bar
+- Saves your first search term to local storage so user doesn't have to repeat the search when being redirected from the Spotify authorization page.
+- Added meta tags to improve SEO